 - Change in caliber along the affected intestinal segment (transition zone)

 - Retention of barium for 24–48 hours

-- Measures the relaxation pressure of the internal anal sphincter after distention with a balloon.
-Difficult to perform in newborns as cooperation is essential.
+- Goal: It measures the relaxation pressure of the internal anal sphincter after distention with a balloon.
+Difficult to perform in newborns as cooperation is essential

 - Indication: screening in atypical presentations or in older children